 This is my recommended packing list for a week or longer in the UK and Europe in winter.
 I find that calculating what you need for one week will generally be enough for 2-3 weeks as most hotels offer a laundry service.

-2 x thermal tights/pantihose.
+- 2 x thermal tights/pantyhose.
 The wind can be bitterly cold so I would wear these under your jeans to provide additional warmth.

 In addition to my clothes I also always take the following items.

-Lip salve – Pack lip salve that is specifically for the colder winter weather.
-Chapped lips an be a real issue in the icy winds.
+- Lip salve – Pack lip salve that is specifically for the colder winter weather.
+Chapped lips can be a real issue in the icy winds.

-I always travel with my iPhone, my MacBook Air, my DSLR and lenses and my Kindle.
+I always travel with my iPhone, MacBook Air, my DSLR and lenses and my Kindle.

 Inevitably I need additional chargers/batteries/adaptors and the bits and bobs to ensure everything is working when I need it.